Home

 2. Cross Origin Resource Sharing (CORS)

-While creating the API, I have added the header Access-Control-Allow-Origin to only allow the domain singapore-ev-trends.ruchern.xyz.
+While creating the API, I have added the header Access-Control-Allow-Origin to only allow the domain singapore-ev-trends.ruchern.dev.
 This quickly became a problem when I started to build the frontend and calling the API.
 With the whitelisting, I have effectively now denied myself from using my own API on my frontend.
-Since my development server is localhost:3000, I was denied because I do not match the origin from singapore-ev-trends.ruchern.xyz.
+Since my development server is localhost:3000, I was denied because I do not match the origin from singapore-ev-trends.ruchern.dev.
 The first approach I did was to update my /etc/hostsfile to map the localhost address to the origin address.
 However, this quickly became a tedious problem because I need to setup a HTTPS server instead of a HTTP one.
 By default, Next.js development server uses the HTTP protocol.
 I was able to use the flag--experimental-httpson mynext dev, but this is also causing a problem.
 Since I was using SST and the Parameters Store to store my secrets, the script to launch my dev server is now sst bind next dev --experimental-https.
 This actually did not work because of the sst bind.
 As such, I had to drop this implementation and try another way.

 The second way I used was creating different environments.
 With SST, I was able to set --stage dev for development and --stage prod for production.